DTIME: Complexity classes in DTIME

 Larger complexity classes can be defined similarly.
 Because of the time hierarchy theorem, these classes form a strict hierarchy; we know that $\mathsf{P} \subsetneq \mathsf{EXPTIME}$, and on up.

 Machine model

-The exact machine model used to define DTIME can vary without affecting the power of the resource.
-Results in the literature often use multitape Turing machines, particularly when discussing very small time classes.
-In particular, a multitape deterministic Turing machine can never provide more than a quadratic time speedup over a singletape machine.
+For robust classes, such as P, the exact machine model used to define DTIME can vary without affecting the power of the resource.
+The Computational Complexity literature often defines DTIME based on multitape Turing machines, particularly when discussing very small time classes.
+A multitape deterministic Turing machine can never provide more than a quadratic time speedup over a singletape machine.